EstebanDalelR/getting-started/README.md

 - If you have the same name as someone else who has already contributed to the project, you may need to add a middle name or initial.
 John Smith might have to name his file `john-henry-smith.md`
 - Please follow the "All lowercase" and "No spaces" rules here.
 When contributing to open source, following the conventions of the project is really important.
 - The file we're going to be adding is a "Markdown" file.
 Your file must end in `.md`.
 Like a normal folder, we can add almost any type of file `.doc`, `.js`, `.ppt`, but here, we are adding a Markdown file.
+You can use [Github's official guide](https://guides.github.com/features/mastering-markdown/) for Markdown to style your file.

 > Fun Fact: The naming we're using here is called `kabob-case` because it kind of looks like the `letters-are-on-a-kabob-stick`. ![Photo by pan xiaozhen on Unsplash](/images/pan-xiaozhen-kabob.jpg)